Published: January 2026

 FAQ

-Yes.
-Discontinued just means Amazon stopped selling new ones.
-If your Blaster works, it'll keep working.
-Just maintain proper cable connections and re-pair devices after Fire TV updates.
-Mine still works perfectly after two years.
+Ans: Yes.
+Discontinued simply means Amazon no longer sells new ones.
+If your Blaster is working, it will still work.
+Just make sure cables stay in tight, and you may have to repair devices after Fire TV updates.
+Mine still works beautifully after two years.

-Does Fire TV Cube replace the need for Fire TV Blaster?
+Q:Is Fire TV Cube the end of Fire TV Blaster?

-Yes.
-Fire TV Cube (3rd Gen and newer) has built-in IR emitters.
+Ans: Yes.
+Fire TV Cube (3rd Gen and newer) has builtin IR emitters.
 No separate Blaster needed.
-But it costs Rs.
-18,000-22,000, so only upgrade if you want better performance overall, not just for IR control.
+However, it costs Rs.
+18,000-22,000 so upgrade only if you want better overall performance and not just for IR control.

-Where can I buy Broadlink RM4 Mini in Pakistan?
+Q: Where in Pakistan can I purchase a Broadlink RM4 Mini?

-Is buying a used Fire TV Blaster worth it?
+Q: Is it worthwhile to purchase a used Fire TV Blaster?

 Written by Ahmad Khan